Medical education: Norms and values

-The aims of medical ethics training are to give medical doctors the ability to recognise ethical issues, reason about them morally and legally when making clinical decisions, and be able to interact to obtain the information necessary to do so.
+The aims of medical ethics training are to give medical doctors the ability to recognize ethical issues, reason about them morally and legally when making clinical decisions, and be able to interact to obtain the information necessary to do so.

 Along with training individuals in the practice of medicine, medical education influences the norms and values of its participants (patients, families, etc.) This either occurs through explicit training in medical ethics, or covertly through a hidden curriculum –– a body of norms and values that students encounter implicitly, but is not formally taught.
-While formal ethics courses are a requirement at schools such as those accredited by the LCME, gaps between these courses and the hidden curriculum throughout medical education are frequently raised as issues contributing to the culture of medicine.

-The hidden curriculum may include the use of unprofessional behaviours for efficiency (Note: "As in any crisis, the environment has evolved to accept substandard professional behavior in exchange for efficiency or productivity") or viewing the academic hierarchy as more important than the patient.
+While formal ethics courses are a requirement at schools such as those accredited by the LCME, gaps between these courses and the hidden curriculum throughout medical education are frequently raised as issues contributing to the culture of medicine.The hidden curriculum may include the use of unprofessional behaviors for efficiency (Note: "As in any crisis, the environment has evolved to accept substandard professional behavior in exchange for efficiency or productivity") or viewing the academic hierarchy as more important than the patient.
 (Note: "In Coulehan's view, the hidden curriculum places the academic hierarchy—not the patient—at the center of medical education.")
 In certain institutions, such as those with LCME accreditation, the requirement of professionalism may be additionally weaponized against trainees, with complaints about ethics and safety being labelled as unprofessional.

 The hidden curriculum was recently shown to be a cause of reduction in medical student empathy as they progress throughout medical school.

-The politicization of medicine and health advocacy has been critized.
+The politicization of medicine and health advocacy has been criticized.